 If you want to do some day trips, there are many interesting places near Belgrade.
 One example would be the city Novi Sad, located just a bit north.

-Finally, Belgrade is overall safe, but we will get more into that later.
+Finally, Belgrade is overall quite safe, but we’ll get more into that later.

 Belgrade downsides

-With all the positives, we highly recommend visiting Belgrade.
-But no place in the world is perfect, so here are some downsides you should be aware of before you go.
+With all those positive things mentioned before, we highly recommend visiting Belgrade.
+But no place is perfect, so here are some downsides you should be aware of before you go.

 Cleaning standards in hotels can be lower than in other countries.
 So be sure to pick a hotel with good reviews.
 Some of the Airbnb apartments can be a little run down, especially those on the cheaper side.
-For that reason, try to avoid the cheapest option.
+For that reason, try to avoid the cheapest options.
 Rather pay for a mid-range place that is actually nice.
-Prices are still reasonable.
+Prices are still reasonable overall.

-Young people speak English just fine, so it’s no problem to talk to people in bars or to order at restaurants.
-However, older people don’t, so if you go to a supermarket you might not be able to communicate with those who work there.
+Young people speak English just fine, so it’s no problem to talk to people in bars or restaurants.
+However, older people don’t speak it as well, so if you go to a supermarket you might not be able to communicate with those who work there.

 The airport can seem a bit intimidating on the outside.
 Some parts are under construction.
-It’s usually a heavily guarded area.
-Be sure to read our Belgrade Airport Guide before going – just so you can prepare and so you can arrange transportation in advance.
+It’s usually a heavily guarded area with lots of police and military presence.
+Be sure to read our Belgrade Airport Guide before going – just so you can prepare and so you can arrange for transportation in advance.

 How many days in Belgrade?